 Understanding the Basics of Revenue Management

 Before getting into some of the specific revenue management trends you should be aware of, it is important to understand what revenue management is.
 Essentially, it is the practice of selling the best product to the best person at the best time for the best price using the best channel to maximize financial results.
+According to the Duetto Revenue Management Trends & Predictions Survey, hoteliers now rank revenue management 4.8 out of 5 in terms of importance to their business.

-Check out the “Revenue Management; clearly explained!” article for a much more comprehensive explanation of revenue management, the history of revenue management, why it is so valuable, how it differs from the similar concept of yield management, and the main key performance indicators (KPIs) that are used to track performance.
+Check out the “Revenue Management; Clearly Explained!” article for a much more comprehensive explanation of revenue management, the history of revenue management, why it is so valuable, how it differs from the similar concept of yield management, and the main key performance indicators (KPIs) that are used to track performance.

 Keep Up to Date With the Latest Revenue Management Trends